jon-edward/dir_watcher/README.md

 dir_watcher is a simple utility for watching a specified directory for changes to any of its files (including nested directories or just the top level), printing a notification of a change to a file or directory, and optionally running a main python script upon encountered change.

 # How to use
-dir_watcher can be used as a module or be run directly as a python script.
+dir_watcher can be used as a module or run directly as a python script.

 # Using dir_watcher as a module
 **Simplest case:**